All Collections

 πŸ‘‰Customers visiting your terms and conditions pages

-If there are existing customer busy looking at your terms and conditions page, this signifies a churn risk or potentially and upsell onto an annual plan.
-Either way, it's information your team can benefit from.
+If existing customer are looking at terms and conditions page, this signifies churn risk or potentially an upsell onto an annual plan.
+Either way, it's valuable information.

 πŸ‘‰ Visits longer than a few seconds to high intent pages